 If the systems at the emulation and training points have the same thresholds, as done in Sec.~\ref{subsubsec:three-body_emul_E_lam4_source_fixed}, the emulated spectra follow the characteristics seen in Sec.~\ref{subsec:three-body-fixedH-fixedsources}.
-However, when we vary $\lamtwo$ and thus the particle-dimer threshold in Sec.~\ref{subsubsec:three-body_emul_E_lam2_lam4_source_fixed}, the emulated spectra are somewhat distorted in the region away from the threshold(s) at the emulation point.
+However, when I vary $\lamtwo$ and thus the particle-dimer threshold in Sec.~\ref{subsubsec:three-body_emul_E_lam2_lam4_source_fixed}, the emulated spectra are somewhat distorted in the region away from the threshold(s) at the emulation point.
 In both sections, $-\Im\resolventamp$ is accurately reproduced in the emulations, even though system behavior varies dramatically in the parameter space.

 Sec.~\ref{subsubsec:three-body_emul_full} studies the emulations of particle-dimer scattering amplitudes, which require emulations in the source parameters.
 One source parameter is the scattering energy between the particle and dimer ($\Ein$) in the incoming channel.
 Moreover, the sources depend on $\lamtwo$ and $\lambda_4$.
 Therefore, the emulation parameter space is five-dimensional in $(\Re E, \Im E, \Ein, \lamtwo, \lambda_4) $.
-Again, when sampling the training calculations using LHS, $\Im E^{tr}_\alpha$ is fixed.
+Again, when sampling the training calculations using LHS, $\Im E^\mathrm{tr}_\alpha$ is fixed.

-By examining the structure of the sources in Eqs.~\eqref{eq:so_3body} and~\eqref{eq:soadj_3body}, we see that $\lambda_4$ is an affine parameter, but $\Ein$ and $\lamtwo$ are not---$\lamtwo$ is affine in $H$.
+By examining the structure of the sources in Eqs.~\eqref{eq:so_3body} and~\eqref{eq:soadj_3body}, one can see that $\lambda_4$ is an affine parameter, but $\Ein$ and $\lamtwo$ are not---$\lamtwo$ is affine in $H$.
 Besides the affine $\lamtwo$ dependence in $V_1$ inside the sources, the dimer (as a subsystem) bound state varies with $\lamtwo$ in a nonlinear way, which, however, can be emulated using RBM-based bound state emulators~\cite{Konig:2019adq, Ekstrom:2019lss, Duguet:2023wuh, Drischler:2022ipa, Melendez:2022kid}.
 The $\Ein$ dependence could be emulated using data-driven methods or approximated by affine structures.
 These extra considerations will be investigated in the future.

-Here, we study the accuracy of the scattering amplitude emulations.
-By probing individual cases and collecting a large testing sample, we see good emulation performance and its variations against the two-body binding energy.
+For now, I study the accuracy of the scattering amplitude emulations.
+By probing individual cases and collecting a large testing sample, one can see good emulation performance and its variations against the two-body binding energy.